eRecruiter/eRecruiter.ApplicantImport/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/2rn1eok9hfjnrlcr)](https://ci.appveyor.com/project/saxx/erecruiter-applicantimport)

+## Usage
+`eRecruiter.ApplicantImport.exe --config=your_config_file.json --file=your_csv_file.csv`

+You'll need to specify a configuration file (contains API and column configuration) and a CSV file (contains the actual data to import).

+Use optional parameter `--continueOnWarnings` to automatically continue on warnings.
+This is useful when running as an automated job.

+Use optional parameter `--generateCsvStub` to create an empty CSV file based on the configuration specified.
+This will not import anything and is nothing but a helper to get started quickly with new CSV files.
+This CSV file will be created on the location specified with the `--file` parameter.

+Use optional parameter `--logFile=log.txt` to output all messages/errors/warnings to a log file in addition to the usual output on the console.

 ## Supported applicant attributes
 Each applicant attribute corresponds to a column in your CSV file.
 At the moment, these attributes are supported: